rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 Now you’re ready to create a map view.
 You can use the MKMapView class from MapKit to render the map.

 To use UIView subclasses from within SwiftUI, you wrap the other view in a SwiftUI view that conforms to the UIViewRepresentable protocol.
 SwiftUI includes similar protocols for WatchKit and AppKit views.

+#### Section 6 : Compose the Detail View

+You now have all of the components you need — the name and place, a circular image, and a map for the location.

+With the tools you’ve used so far, combine your custom views to create the final design for the landmark detail view.